 Featuring one of the most beautiful settings for any luau, the Sheraton Maui luau (the Maui Nui Luau) offers song, dance, and a delicious feast.
 A perfect evening culminates with a spectacular fire knife show.

 The Wailea Marriott luau, Te Au Moana (meaning "The Ocean Tide"), is aptly named due to its proximity to the ocean.
 Through ancient storytelling, music and dance, you'll learn the history of Hawaiians and their Polynesian predecessors.

-The Drums of the Pacific luau, located at the Hyatt Maui Resort on Kaanapali Beach, is one Maui's best luaus.
+The Myths of Maui luau, located at the Royal Lahaina Resort, is one Maui's best luaus.
 Experience glimpses of Hawaii, Tahiti and New Zealand culture while enjoying a mai tai and traditional Hawaiian meal.